tomjoht/doc-api-book/docnonref/docapis_more_about_authorization.md

----
-title: Documenting authentication and authorization
+# Documenting authentication and authorization
-permalink: /docapis_more_about_authorization/
-keywords:
-course: "Documenting REST APIs"
-weight: 3.5
-type: notes_docapis
----
-{% include notes.html %}

 ## Authentication and authorization overview